gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 * Install GitSwarm and Git Fusion on separate machines to improve performance and scalability.

 * Use SSH or HTTPS connections to secure mirroring connections.
+SSH connections are faster and more secure (no self-signed certificates, or use of OpenSSL).

 ### Configuration